Zero waste hair care – 6 reasons to love shampoo bars

 Give a sample pack of shampoo bars a try

-I started out by trying a sample pack from both Ethique and Dirty Hippie, and working out which bars were the best ones for me.
-Here are links to their sample packs.
+I started out by trying a sample pack from Ethique, and working out which bars were the best ones for me.
+Here are links to the sample packs.

 Give them a go, and see what you think – it’s an easy switch from a plastic packaged product.
 And you might find, like I did, that you prefer the way your hair feels now.
 Let me know how you get on!